grenaud/schmutzi/README.md

 - The program stopped and said: "Unable to find more than X positions that are different ...".
 Why is that ?

-  This means that upon splitting into the endogenous and contaminant files, the program was not able to find enough positions to split.
+  This means that the program could not find enough positions to split upon splitting into the endogenous and contaminant files.
 This could be due to the following:

   * There is either too much or too little contamination.
 This makes is impossible to predict the contaminant and/or the endogenous genomes.
-    If the first contamination estimate was very high, probably it was due to high contamination.
+    If the first contamination estimate was very high, it was probably due to high contamination.
 Try to run endoCaller manually using higher contamination estimates.
 If there is too little contamination as indicated by an initial low contamination estimate, you could simply trust the first iteration of endoCaller or rerun without the "--uselength", "--estdeam" and "--usepredC" options

   * There is very little difference between the endogenous and contaminant.
 You could trust the contamination rate given by the deamination patterns and use the first endogenous call.

+- I am getting a very high contamination rate (98%-99%), why?

+  * This is likely a fluke, first make sure that you're not running with a prediction of the contaminant (using option --notusepredC).
+Not using this option only works if you have very high contamination rates.
+The second thing is to make sure that you have sufficient coverage (at least 10-15X on the mitochondrial genome).
+If not, that means that you cannot infer the endogenous consensus properly, however, we have a near-perfect resolution of the contaminant because we have the database.
+This means that the most likely explanation is that everything is contaminated.
+We highly suggest to disregard the contamination estimates for samples with less than 10x and doubt the estimate of those between 10-20X.

-- Should I filter my BAM file for reads with high mapping quality ?
+- Should I filter my BAM file for reads with high mapping quality?

-  * In theory, no. If the mapping quality is good proxy for the probability of mismapping, you should be fine as mapping quality is incorporated.
+  * In theory, no. If the mapping quality is a good proxy for the probability of mismapping, you should be fine as mapping quality is incorporated.
 However, most aligners do not compute the mismapping probability properly.
 We have found that sometimes applying a cutoff of 30 or 35 bp reduces the chance of mismapping.

-- How much can I trust the endogenous consensus call ?
+- How much can I trust the endogenous consensus call?

   * That depends on two factors:
      1. Amount of contamination and coverage, you can check how good the quality of the log is.
 If you have low quality, not much can be done
-     2. It the case of very distant mt genomes (ex: Denisova to human) the divergence might be very high in certain regions and leads to misalignments.
+     2. It the case of very distant mt genomes (ex: Denisova to human) the divergence might be very high in certain regions and lead to misalignments.
 To solve this, an approach is to call the endogenous iteratively as such:

               ./wrapper.pl   testDenisova/endo.it1  refs/human_MT.fa testDenisova/input.bam
               ./endoCaller -seq testDenisova/endo.it1.fa -log testDenisova/endo.it1.log  refs/human_MT.fa testDenisova/endo.it1.bam